djalbat/the-foundations-of-symbolic-reasoning/content/introduction.md

 Broadly speaking, when we follow follow scientific method we make observations of what we perceive to be the real world and use these as assumptions for a theory.
 We then deduce certain conclusions within that theory, which we go on to ratify by further observation.
 If our conclusions match closely with observation then we say that the theory is a good one.
-If they do not then no matter how intrinsically appealling the theory may be, we must ditch it, or at least amend it.
+If they do not then no matter how intrinsically appealing the theory may be, we must ditch it, or at least amend it.
 The process of deduction will be more or less formal depending on the field of study but what is common to all is that the theory is seen as just that, namely a collection of interrelated concepts.

 This last point is crucial because theories that may do a very good job of describing the real world may nonetheless be irreconcilable.